 I suppose being baited, as I have explained to Moderator Scully before, with emotive questions such as "Who do you think you are?" and having quotes invented and attributed to me, I simply have to sit and take?
 If I ask for an apology and respond with some of my own opinions concerning his style of moderating then is it then acceptable that I am then accused of abusing him?
 There is no abuse in anything I have written to him today and would ask the more level headed moderators, the ones who don't close threads as some sort of punishment to the whole membership, to look at my post to Mr. Scully and identify for me the abuse.
 If I don't believe there is any abuse in the post and Scully thinks there is then I would like some independent advice for future posts.
 I obviously don't know what I don't know.

 Is Mr. Scully allowed to question my motives?
 Is he allowed to invent quotes and attribute them to me?
 If I question this behaviour and provide feedback regarding his inability to diffuse situations - is this then defined as me abusing him?
-Is he allowed to claim I (along with others) achieved "results" through efforts I made in what happened to Ralph?
-Really?
-Can he just make garbage like this up?
+Is he allowed to claim I (a.omg with others) achieved "results" through efforts I made in what happened to Ralph?
+What the hell?

 If these are desirable behaviours of a moderator then God help us.
 Can he not see what is written in his own posts, and the way that they read to someone other than the person who wrote them?
 Can he not see that what he accuses other of, he is guilty of himself?